Frequently Asked Questions & Requirements

 - the same cancellation rules apply as listed above.

 Health Policy Overview – please see in store for full details:

-Dogs cannot attend WLD if ill, or showing symptoms of illness.
+As we are not trained or staffed to look after ill dogs, dogs cannot attend WLD if they are ill, or showing symptoms/signs of illness.
 Symptoms may include (not all listed):

 - Coughing, Sneezing, Eye Discharge